jadecobra/python_tdd_exercises/source/how_to/calculator.rst

 test_subtraction
 *********************************************************************************

-Since addition works, it is time to add a failing test that tests subtraction
+Since addition works, it is time to add a failing test for subtraction

 red: make it fail
 #################################################################################